bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/splicing-lightning's-multiparty-future.md

 [Audience Max]: "So we have a coinjoin transaction with many inputs, and the transaction is only valid if every single input signs it.
 So if one single input fails to sign the coinjoin, we have a denial of service.
 The transaction does not succeed.
-And so that could be, and so the problem is, yeah, like that.
 You need to attribute that a certain person failed to sign and then ban him from entering in the future because otherwise you just keep on registering the same coin and you keep on not signing and for an indefinite amount of time you denial the service."

 Yeah, I think that's a great point, and I think there's a couple of things there.